Fabien Frankel

-Fabien Joseph Frankel (born 6 April 1994) is a British actor.
-He is known for his role as Ser Criston Cole in the HBO fantasy drama series House of the Dragon (2022–).
+Fabien Joseph Frankel (born 6 April 1994) is an English actor.
+He is best known for his role as Ser Criston Cole in the HBO fantasy drama series House of the Dragon (2022–present).

-Early life
+Early life and education

-Frankel was born at Chelsea and Westminster Hospital in West London to English actor Mark Frankel and French-Italian advertising executive Caroline Besson.
-His paternal grandmother was from a Jewish family from India and Iraq, and his paternal grandfather's family were Jewish emigrants from Poland and Russia to London's East End.
+Frankel was born at Chelsea and Westminster Hospital in Chelsea, London, to English actor Mark Frankel and Italian-French advertising executive Caroline Besson.
+His paternal grandmother was from a Jewish family from Iraq and India, and his paternal grandfather's family were Jewish emigrants from Russia and Poland to London's East End.
 Frankel's father died in a road accident when he was two, while his mother was pregnant with his younger brother Max.
 The two brothers were raised in London by their mother, and spoke French at home.
 She introduced them to film by taking them to the cinema once a week.

-Frankel took a year-long Foundation Course at the Royal Academy of Dramatic Art (RADA) before going on to graduate with a Bachelor of Arts in Professional Acting from the London Academy of Music and Dramatic Art (LAMDA) in 2017.
+Frankel took a year-long foundation course at the Royal Academy of Dramatic Art (RADA) before going on to graduate with a Bachelor of Arts in Professional Acting from the London Academy of Music and Dramatic Art (LAMDA) in 2017.

 Career

 Frankel's career began on stage in the 2017 production of The Knowledge at Charing Cross Theatre.
-He made his onscreen debut in 2019 in the romantic comedy film Last Christmas.
-That same year, he was cast as the lead Theo Sipowicz in a pilot for a potential NYPD Blue spin-off series on ABC.
+He made his onscreen debut in 2019, in the romantic comedy film Last Christmas.
+That same year, he was cast as the lead, Theo Sipowicz, in a pilot for a potential NYPD Blue spin-off series on ABC.

 In 2021, Frankel appeared as Dominique Renelleau in the BBC One and Netflix true crime drama The Serpent.
-Frankel was named a 2021 Brit to Watch by Variety.
+Frankel was named a 2021 "Brit to Watch" by Variety.
 As of 2022, he plays Ser Criston Cole, a knight from the Dornish Marches, in the HBO fantasy series House of the Dragon, a prequel to Game of Thrones and adaptation of George R. R. Martin's 2018 fictional history book Fire and Blood.
 Frankel also starred opposite Greta Bellamacina in the independent romance film Venice at Dawn.